idp2p/idp2p.github.io/sdt.md

 }
 ```

-This query produces a result that reveals only the person's name, but also provides proofs for `surname` and `address`:
+This query produces a result that reveals only the person's name, but also provides proofs for `surname` and `addresses`:

 ```json